BARaphael/free-monitor/README.md

 # Free Monitor
 ## Introduction
 This is a python library to monitor any data on web.
-In upcoming release only one data can be monitored with only a number displayed.
+In current release only one data can be monitored with only a number displayed.
 More powerful functions are coming soon.
 ## Usage
 ### Initiate
 ```